Total Joint Replacement Anesthesia Options

 - Anesthesiologists have complete control of the patient’s airway, breathing and circulation

-Dominic Pisano, MD, a Total Joint Center anesthesiologist, provides an overview of anesthesia options with a focus on general anesthesia.
+Brenda Satterthwaite, MD, an anesthesiologist, provides an overview of anesthesia options with a focus on general anesthesia.

 Kristopher Davignon, MD, an anesthesiologist at the Total Joint Center, explains why spinal anesthesia is becoming the method of choice for joint surgeries.